DeltaMaker/AutoHotspot-Installer/README.md

 ## Option 1: Install Autohotspot with eth0 access for Connected Devices

 Once installed and after a reboot the Raspberry Pi will connect to a router that has previously been connected to and is listed in /etc/wpa_supplicant/wpa_supplicant.conf.
 If no router is in range then it will generate a WiFi access point.
-* This will have an SSID of RPiHotspot and password of 1234567890.
+* This will have an SSID of DeltaMaker_WiFi and password of DeltaMaker3D.
 * Use option 7 to change the access point password and also the SSID if required.
 If an ethernet cable is connected to the Pi with access to the internet then it will allow devices connected to the access point to connect to the internet or local network.
 Once a connection to the access point has been made you can access the Raspberry Pi via ssh & VNC with